Publications

 ASJC Scopus subject areas

-Geography, Planning and Development, Ecological Modelling, Environmental Science(all), Urban Studies
+Geography, Planning and Development, Ecological Modelling, General Environmental Science, Urban Studies

 Sustainable Development Goals